-This rule applies regardless of the physical location of the bullying behavior when a student committing bullying behavior and the targeted student attend Porter Township Schools and extends to bullying through computer, computer system, or a computer network.
+This rule applies regardless of the physical location of the bullying behavior, when a student commits bullying behavior, and if the targeted student attends Porter Township Schools.
+This extends to bullying through computers, computer systems, or a computer network.

 Reporting Bullying Behavior